Data binding and properties

 };

-Here we first see that to initialise a data wrapper, we use the of(value: T)
+Here we first see that to initialise an atom, we use the of(value: T)

 function, simple enough.